Lake Isle & Lac Ste Anne Water Quality Management Society (LILSA)

 Lake Isle and Lac Ste Anne State of the Watershed Report!

-LILSA is very pleased to announce that our STATE OF THE WATERSHED REPORT for both Lac Ste Anne and Lake Isle are complete.
+LILSA is very pleased to announce that our STATE OF THE WATERSHED REPORT for both Lac Ste Anne and Lake Isle is complete.
 Please click here to review the report.

 President's Message 2020: